Rinchu93/cgal/Guidelines/Testing.md

 Within CGAL, it is often useful to pass the additional `-p` option to gcov to preserve the source files' full paths.

+## Using the cgal/testsuite-docker

+Many platforms used to run the daily test suite are now stored on different Docker images.
+The CGAL project provides many images where all the CGAL dependencies are provides (see https://hub.docker.com/r/cgal/testsuite-docker/tags/ for the list of images).

+In order to simplify the resolution of problems in a given platform, it could be useful to install a specific docker image and compile and debug some CGAL program on this image.

+For that you need first to install a Docker daemon (see https://www.docker.com/) and be able to run a docker image.

+Then let us suppose the CGAL root directory you want to test is `${HOME}/mycgal/` and you want to compile it on the `fedora-strict-ansi` docker image.
+This can be done by using the following command in a terminal:

+<code>docker run --rm -i -t -v ${HOME}/mycgal/:/mnt/CGAL/ cgal/testsuite-docker:fedora-strict-ansi /bin/bash</code>

+This will run an interactive bash shell, mounting the `${HOME}/mycgal/` directory as `/mnt/CGAL`, and downloading the given docker image.

+Then you can navigate in this directory and compile and run the different CGAL programs as in your local system.

+When finishing, use `Ctrl+D` to leave the interactive shell and go back to your local system.